top of page

 Testing your home for radon should be a high priority due to the serious health risks associated with exposure.
 Fortunately, radon testing is straightforward and economical.
 DIY radon test kits are available for purchase from various sources, including online retailers and local hardware stores.

 Homeowners can choose from two primary types of radon tests: short-term and long-term.
-Short-term tests are effective for quick checks and typically take from 2 to 7 days to complete, while long-term tests measure radon levels over a period of three months or longer.
-Long-term tests provide a more accurate representation, as radon levels often fluctuate due to seasonal changes.
+Short-term tests are effective for quick checks and take from 2 to 7 days to complete.
+Long-term tests measure radon levels over a period of three months or longer.
+Long-term tests provide a more accurate representation of radon levels, as these levels often fluctuate due to seasonal changes.

 Radon Levels in Calgary: What You Need to Know

-Calgary's unique geological features lead to diverse radon levels throughout the city.
+Calgary's unique geological features result in varying radon levels across the city.
 Some neighborhoods are at higher risk due to specific soil and rock types.
-For instance, areas near the Bow River or in hilly regions may face greater radon concentration.
+For example, areas near the Bow River or in hilly regions may face a greater concentration of radon.

-Radon levels can change over seasons and with home renovations.
-If you are planning renovations or making repairs that could affect air circulation, it is wise to re-test your home afterward to ensure its safety.
+Radon levels can also change with seasons and home renovations.
+If you plan to make renovations or repairs that could affect air circulation, it is wise to re-test your home afterward to ensure its safety.

 How to Mitigate Radon Exposure

-If testing reveals radon levels that exceed the action level of 200 Bq/m³, action is necessary.
+If testing reveals radon levels exceeding the action level of 200 Bq/m³, action is necessary to protect your health.

 Ventilation Solutions

 A reliable method for radon mitigation involves increasing ventilation in affected areas.
-Mechanical ventilation systems can significantly decrease radon levels by enhancing air circulation.
-Installing a radon mitigation fan can lower indoor radon levels by as much as 90% by replacing toxic indoor air with clean outside air.
+Mechanical ventilation systems can significantly decrease radon levels by improving air circulation.
+Installing a radon mitigation fan can reduce indoor radon levels by as much as 90%.
+This is achieved by replacing toxic indoor air with clean outside air.

 Sealing Cracks and Openings

 Another effective measure is sealing all cracks and openings in floors, walls, and around pipes.
-This simple yet essential step can dramatically reduce radon entry and works in conjunction with ventilation strategies.
+This simple yet essential step can dramatically reduce radon entry.
+It should be used in conjunction with ventilation strategies for the best results.

 Professional Radon Mitigation

 In cases where DIY methods are insufficient, hiring a professional radon mitigation service may be the best choice.
-These specialists assess your home’s unique conditions, enabling them to implement customized solutions that effectively lower radon levels.
+These specialists assess your home’s unique conditions.
+They can implement customized solutions that effectively lower radon levels.

 The Importance of Awareness and Education